percona/pbm-docs/docs/index.md

 # Percona Backup for MongoDB Documentation

-Percona Backup for MongoDB (PBM) is an open source and distributed solution without notable performance and operating degradation for consistent backups and restore of [MongoDB sharded clusters and replica sets](details/deployments.md).
+Percona Backup for MongoDB (PBM) is an open source and distributed solution for consistent backups and restore of [MongoDB sharded clusters and replica sets](details/deployments.md).
+There is no notable performance nor operating degradation associated with PBM.

 With Percona Backup for MongoDB, you can make backups on a running server and restore your database to a specific point in time using the command line.
 To do these tasks from a user interface, [use PBM with Percona Monitoring and Management](https://docs.percona.com/percona-monitoring-and-management/get-started/backup/index.html).